Terms and Conditions

 b) if such re-performance is not commercially feasible in the Consultant’s opinion, to refund to the Client a pro rata amount of the fees, excluding, for greater certainty, the expenses, attributable to such the applicable work.

 5.4.
 The Consultant’s liability for any and all claims for direct damages will not, in any event, in aggregate exceed the fees (excluding, for greater certainty, the expenses) actually paid to the Consultant under this agreement in the preceding six (6) month period and the Consultant’s liability for all claims arising out of this agreement shall absolutely cease to exist after a period of six (6) months from the date of substantial performance of work, and following the expiration of such period, the Client will have no claim whatsoever against the Consultant.
+This limitation of liability shall not apply in the event of the Consultant's negligent breach of confidentiality.

 6.1.
 The Consultant may terminate the Agreement at any time by giving notice to the Client if the Client commits a material breach of the Agreement which is not remedied within 14 days.
 Failure to pay fees and expenses on the due date will constitute a material breach.
+Notwithstanding the above, failure by the Client to pay the first instalment prior to the agreed start date of the Work will delay the agreed start date until such payment has been received by the Consultant.

 6.4.
 Termination will not prejudice the accrued rights and liabilities of the parties.